Julee117/Julee117.github.io/_posts/2018-02-17-scope_hoisting_and_this.markdown

 ```
 console.log(a);
-const a = 'Hello World'
+var a = 'Hello World'
 ```

 I assumed this would return “Hello World’ just like how it worked as the example above but it actually returns `undefined`.